 Application of Stiffeners

 It is possible to use stiffeners for components requiring plated through holes (PTH).
-Rush PCB recommends using the stiffener on the side of the flex board on which the components will mount, as this will allow access to solder pads on the flex circuit, making assembly easier.
-Designers should always enlarge holes on the FR4 stiffener to about 0.3 mm larger than those on the flex circuit, as this will ensure good alignment.
+Rush PCB recommends using the stiffener on the side of the flex board on which the components will mount.
+This will allow access to solder pads on the flex circuit, making assembly easier.
+Designers should always enlarge holes on the FR4 stiffener to about 0.3 mm larger than those on the flex circuit.
+This will definitely ensure good alignment.

 Rush PCB also recommends making flex circuits in the form of arrays, while including FR4 stiffeners all along the array border.
-This helps to make the array rigid enough to allow it to run through the automated assembly processes without the need for any additional tooling plates.
+This helps to make the array rigid enough to allow it to run through the automated assembly processes.
+It doesn’t require any additional tooling plates.

-Although manufacturers typically attach stiffeners to the circuit using heat and pressure, Rush PCB recommends attaching stiffeners using pressure sensitive adhesives.
-Among the several varieties of such adhesives available to meet specific performance requirements, two of the more popular types are thermally bonded adhesives and pressure sensitive adhesives.
+Manufacturers typically attach stiffeners to the circuit using heat and pressure.
+However, Rush PCB recommends attaching stiffeners using pressure sensitive adhesives.
+Among the several varieties of such adhesives available to meet specific performance requirements.
+Two of the more popular types are thermally bonded adhesives and pressure sensitive adhesives.

 Bonding Between Rigid and Flex Circuits